 Butter is made from the fat and protein components of churned cream.
 When it’s added to an acidic ingredient like hot sauce, it adds richness.

-This richness helps to further round out the flavors of the hot sauce, which makes it more palatable.
+This richness helps to further round out the flavors of the hot sauce (which is acidic), which makes it more palatable.

 Another added benefit of the butter is that it helps to thicken the hot sauce.
 Most hot sauces are rather thin – like Frank’s Red Hot – which are vinegar/water-based.